-The device is an off-line converter with an 800 V rugged power section, a PWM control, two levels of overcurrent protection, overvoltage and overload protections, hysteresis thermal protection, soft-start and safe auto-restart after any fault condition removal.
-The burst mode operation and the device's very low consumption meet the standby energy saving regulations.
+The device is an off-line converter with an 800 V rugged power section, a PWM control, two levels of over current protection, overvoltage and overload protections, hysteretic thermal protection, soft-start and safe auto-restart after any fault condition removal.
+Burst mode operation and device very low consumption help to meet the standby energy saving regulations.